Home » English » Pronouns, Types, Rules & Examples

 Examples

-• This request came from the employee themselves.
+• This request came from the employees themselves.

-• They themselves know that the Prank was in bad taste.
+• They know that the Prank was in bad taste.

-• Avoid reporting things that you yourself haven’t witnessed.
+• Avoid reporting things that you haven’t witnessed.

 Demonstrative Pronoun

-“Demonstrative pronouns are used to show or identify one or a number of nouns that may be far or near in distance or time.
+“Demonstrative pronouns are used to show or identify one or several nouns that may be far or near in distance or time.

 They are only four in number (This, that, these, those)